New-Branch-Ltd/MultiSelectComponentBlogpost/ARTICLE.md

 ```

 Our custom component will be called `MultiIntervalSelect`.
 As any other component
-that gets input from the user, it needs to have a property for the currently
+that gets input from the user, it needs to have a property for the initial
 selected value and a handler, that will be invoked whenever the user
 changes the selection.